Idempotency Is the Most Important Concept in Distributed Systems

 AI Agent Actions

-AI agents execute tool calls based on model outputs.
-If the agent process crashes after executing a tool but before recording the result, the workflow engine retries the step.
-The tool call executes again.
+Agents call tools.
+Tools execute side effects.
+If the agent crashes before recording the result, the workflow engine retries the step.

-A tool that creates a calendar event creates a duplicate.
 A tool that sends a message sends it twice.
-A tool that writes to a database writes a duplicate record.
+A tool that creates a calendar event creates two events.
+A tool that writes to a database writes duplicate records.

 // Idempotent tool execution for AI agents